 If your employees are scrappy trying to add tools for their teams to be more efficient, you might applaud them for their “Can do attitude,” initially.
 Adding devices, workstations, and software ad hoc, without careful planning, can make your network far more complicated than any one person can effectively handle, especially if IT is not their primary role for your organization.
 Proactive care protects your network and prepares you to control growth.
 When you react to your growing needs without planning for the future, you could overspend – and expose yourself to additional risk.
 A MSP can help you create a plan and a reasonable approach to growth and ensure your network will be ready to scale when you need to.

 If you’re tired of chasing down problems or your sub-par IT partner, we can help.
 Don’t settle for Mediocre IT.
-See the difference our Five Star Promise has made to other local Boise businesses and learn more about the Right IT Solutions for your Small Business.
+Our Five Star Promise has made a difference for other local Boise businesses.
+Let's discuss your challenges and find the Right IT Solutions for your Small Business.